KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 %  Count rate, dead time

 Before discussing how the activity and/or attenuation distributions can be reconstructed, it is interesting to have a look at the raw data.
 For a gamma camera equipped with parallel hole collimator, the raw data are naturally organized as interpretable images, “side views” of the tracer concentration in the transparent body of the patient.
-For a PET camera, the raw data can be organized in sets of parallel projections as well, as shown in figure [33](#fig:pet_parallel).
+For a PET camera, the raw data can be organized in sets of parallel projections as well, as shown in [](#fig:pet_parallel).

 :::{figure} figs/fig_pet_parallel.pdf
 :name: fig:pet_parallel